 1. Improving knowledge retention with consistent student motivation

-Students, particularly the younger ones, can struggle to see the long-term outcomes of learning.
+Students can struggle to see the long-term outcomes of learning.
 To them, school is something they have to do because their parents said so.
-So, right from the start, teachers’ jobs become complicated by the fact that most of the students in their class simply don’t want to be there.
+Most students at school simply don’t want to be there.

 This lack of motivation can translate into a poor concentration and focus, and difficulty remembering what they are being taught.